JCLOS305/Code-Refactor/README.md

-#README for Refactor Challange , Created by Jeancarlos Mulet w/  🙌 The University of Miami 🙌
+#README for Refactor Challenge , Created by Jeancarlos Mulet w/  🙌 The University of Miami 🙌

 **Version 1.0.0**
 (i'm probably not gonna re-edit this once it gets graded </lolfunnytext> )